meadDashSolomon/marfa-market/README.md

 # Installation Requirements
-  This project utilizes Vite, React, Axios
+  This project utilizes Vite, React, and Axios.

-  From within the root directory:
+  From within the root directory:\

-    1. Run the following command in the terminal to install all necessary packages.
+  1. Run the following command in the terminal to install all necessary packages.\
       `$ npm install`

-   2. Start server
+   2. Start server\
       `$ npm run dev`

    3. Add your personal GitHub token